JernejPuc/sidegame-py/README.md

 #### Optimisation
 - Use numba to optimise physics, logic, and drawing wherever possible and beneficial.
-- Revise methods for warping and drawing visual effects to fix graphical artifacts, follow line-of-sight, and improve overall performance.
 - Tweak the audio channel system to better handle many overlapping sounds.